 A baby is constipated if they have difficulty passing stools or have hardened stools.
-A baby’s constipation may also lead to other issues, such as pain while passing stools and stomach ache.
+A baby’s constipation may also lead to other issues, such as pain while passing stools and stomach aches.
 Most infants younger than a year may go days without pooping.
-Knowing the symptoms of a constipated baby may make it easier for you to differentiate between the regular stool motions and constipation (1) (2).
-Read this post to know the causes, symptoms, treatment, and prevention for constipation in babies.
+Knowing the symptoms of a constipated baby may make it easier for you to differentiate between regular stool motions and constipation (1) (2), and enables you to take prompt action to prevent more serious issues.
+Read this post to know the causes, symptoms, treatment, and prevention of constipation in babies.

 What Are The Signs Of Constipation In A Baby?